whitecollaralgos/Algoways/docs/websocket.md

-# OpenAlgo WebSocket Proxy Design
+# AlgoWays WebSocket Proxy Design

-This document provides a high-level overview of the WebSocket proxy system for OpenAlgo.
+This document provides a high-level overview of the WebSocket proxy system for AlgoWays.
 For detailed implementation code and examples, see:
 - [websocket_auth_and_mapping.md](websocket_auth_and_mapping.md) - Authentication and symbol mapping implementation
 - [websocket_implementation.md](websocket_implementation.md) - WebSocket adapter and proxy implementation
 - [broker_factory.md](broker_factory.md) - Broker-agnostic factory design for supporting 20+ brokers